rasmus-kirk/halo-accumulation/report/report.md

 \end{quote}

-That is, if we run a computation for 100's of years only for it to output 42, is there a way for us to know that the ouput of said computation is correct, without taking the time to redo all that computation?
+If a computation runs for hundreds of years and ultimately outputs 42, how can we check its correctness without re-executing the entire process?
 In order to do this, the verification of the final output of the computation must be much smaller than simply running the computation again.
-Valiant creates the concepts of IVC and argues that IVC can be used to acheive the above goal.
+Valiant creates the concepts of IVC and argues that IVC can be used to achieve the above goal.

 Recently the concept of IVC has seen renewed interest with cryptocurrencies, as this concept lends itself well to the structure of blockchains.
 This